 Find out more about the Rajya Sabha, by visiting the linked article

 Is Proportional Representation fair?

 Proportional Representation characterizes electoral systems in which divisions in an electorate are reflected proportionately in the elected body.
-If n% of the electorate support a particular political party as their favourite, then roughly n% of seats will be won by that party.
+If n% of the electorate supports a particular political party as their favorite, then roughly n% of seats will be won by that party.
 So it is rather subjective to call it fair as the electorates can always be swayed in favor of liking a political party by any means necessary.
-Thus it is a bit of a stretch to say its fair.
+Thus it is a bit of a stretch to say it’s fair.